TOOTH DECAY AND CAVITIES: SYMPTOMS, CAUSES AND TREATMENT

 To help prevent tooth decay and cavities certain measures can be taken to help strengthen your teeth:

-- Eat Healthy: Follow a healthy diet and avoid sugary foods and drinks that feed the bacteria in your mouth.
+- Eat Healthy: Follow a healthy diet and avoid sugary foods and drinks that feed the decay-causing bacteria in your mouth.

 - Change Your Toothbrush: Remember to change your toothbrush when it looks worn, or every three months, because the newer the bristles, the more plaque the brush is able to remove.
+Switch to an electric toothbrush to easily swap out brush heads every 90 days.
+Plus, an electric toothbrush like the Oral-B iO9 helps to remove more plaque than a regular manual toothbrush while delivering a professional clean feeling every day.

 - Fluoride Supplements: Fluorides also play a significant role in preventing decay.
-By adding fluoride to your water or including a fluoride rinse in your daily oral routine, you can help better protect your teeth from cavities and bacteria.
+By adding fluoride to your water or including a fluoride rinse in your daily oral routine, you can help to better protect your teeth from cavities and bacteria.
 Fluoride supplements are also available and can help keep your mouth clean and healthy.

 Questions Related to Cavities and Tooth Decay